lanceman2/quickstream/README.md

-In brief: quickstream is a C code API (application programming interface) DSO (dynamic shared object) library and several executable programs that link with that library, and many smaller C code objects (modules) called blocks.  quickstream steals many great ideas from GNUradio but also corrects many of it's short comings.  quickstream can be used to program SDRs (software defined radios) but that is only one usage domain that happens to be a very popular research topic lately.
+In brief: quickstream is a C code API (application programming interface) DSO (dynamic shared object) library and several executable programs that link with that library, and many smaller C code objects (modules) called blocks.  quickstream steals many great ideas from GNUradio, but also corrects many of it's short comings.  quickstream can be used to program SDRs (software defined radios) but that is only one usage domain that happens to be a very popular research topic lately.
 Yes, of course, it